anykey111/xeh/README.md

         "b = " print b println
     ;
     1 2 print2
 ```

 ## Conditional execution

 ```
-    true if "yes" else "no" endif println
+    Y 0 <= if
+        Y abs !
+Y
+    then

+    X 2 mod zero? if "even" else "odd" then

-    // select one case of the multiple different choices false case
+    \ select one case of the multiple different choices X case
-        true of 1 endof
+        0 of "A" endof
-        false of 0 endof
+        1 of "B" endof
+        \ fallback, drop unmatched value from the stack drop
+        "Other"
     endcase

-    // case with fallback
-    3 case
-        0 of "a" endof
-        1 of "b" endof
-        // fallback, drop unmatched value 2 from the stack drop "c"
-    endcase
 ```

 ## Basic loops

 ```
-    // loop with pre-codnition, test condition before every iteration begin remain 5 > while
+    \ loop with pre-codnition, test condition before every iteration begin remain 5 > while
         read-more
     repeat

-    // post condition, restart loop if condition is false begin read-byte zero? until
+    \ post condition, restart loop if condition is false begin read-byte zero? until

-    // endless loop
+    \ endless loop
     begin
-        day-of-week "friday" = if
+        day-of-week "friday" == if
-            // break loop execution
+            \ break loop execution
             break
-        endif
+        then
     repeat
 ```

 ## Counted loops

 ```
-    // count from 0 to 10, current loop index is accessed with "I" 10 0 do I print loop
+    \ count from 0 to 10, current loop index is accessed with "I" 10 0 do I print loop

-    // outer loop index is accessed with J
+    \ outer loop index is accessed with J
-    10 5 do // J
+    10 5 do \ J
-        5 0 do // I
+        5 0 do \ I
             "J=" print J print
             "I=" print I print
         loop